ivmfnal/data_dispatcher/docs/ui.rst

 Setting worker id
 .................

 Each worker is identified by a unique worker id.
-Worker id can be either generated randomly by the Data Dispatcher UI command or assigned by the client.
-In case when the worker id is assigned by the client, it is the client responsibility to make sure the worker id is unique.
+Data Dispatcher does not use the worker id in any way other than to inform the user which file is reserved by which worker.
+That is why the Data Dispatcher does not maintain the list of worker ids nor does it ensure their uniqueness.
+It is the responsibility of the worker to choose a unique worker id, which has some meaning for the user.

+The worker can either assign a worker id explicitly, or have the Data Dispatcher client generate a random worker id.
 In both cases, the worker id will be stored in CWD/.worker_id file and will be used to identify the worker in the future interactions with the
 Data Dispatcher.